jaromeyer/RocSync/sw/README.md

 ## Ideas for future improvements
 - [ ] Write debug images in separate thread to not slow down the main processing
 - [ ] Implement additional filters for the IR pipeline (e.g., uniform corner distance)
+- [ ] Implement movement filter to reject frames with motion blur
 - [ ] Use partial ring LED intensity to determine sub-millisecond timestamps (e.g., compute distance to min and max detected intensity)
 - [ ] Use gray code and partial LED detection to decode the counter even when it changed during the exposure